• Skip to primary navigation

 Cooking methods

-Since calamari is more tender as well as tastier, it is best to grill, stir-fries or simply fry whereas the squid is best to stuff and stew.
-There is also a difference in price, squid being the cheaper option being the tougher one between the two.
+Since calamari is more tender as well as tastier, it is best to grill, stir-fry, or simply fry whereas squid is best to stuff and stew.
+There is also a price difference, with squid being the cheaper option being the tougher one between the two.

 Conclusion

-It is common especially in some areas that squid is referred to as the actual creature and the calamari as the cooked outcome.
-Some even say that calamari the actual Italian word used for squid.
+It is common, especially in some areas that squid is referred to as the actual creature and the calamari as the cooked outcome.
+Some even say that calamari is the actual Italian word used for squid.

 Ways to cook calamari: